SimpleDataLabsInc/prophecy-docs/docs/08-tutorials/02-low-code-jobs/02-multi-fabric-deployments.md

 should have access to your production environment.

 If you'd like to involve more stages, to even further increase the reliability of your development process, you can add a **QA environment**.
-That environment should have data, hardware, and software that closely simulate the Production environment (e.g. data slices directly taken from production), and should serve as a holding area.
+That environment should have data, hardware, and software that closely simulates the Production environment (e.g. data slices directly taken from production), and should serve as a holding area.
 Using QA, your engineers make sure that the jobs are going to run smoothly in the production environment, without actually potentially breaking production, if some code is wrong.